ksvirsky/safu-module-template/content/faq/faq.md

               but still probable events.
           - header: How does the LandX Safety Module protect LNDX token holders?
             content: >
-              LNDX token holders are protected becuase market price of LNDX token depends on current and future LandX Protocol fees.
+              LNDX token holders are protected because market price of LNDX token depends on current and future LandX Protocol fees.
 In turn, LandX Protocol fees are generated when xToken is attractive to mint and hold.
 Because LandX Safety Module protects xToken holders, LandX Protocol Revenue is no longer at risk of losing Protocol Revenue due to natural weather risk and climate change.
               Because LNDX Protocol Revenue is now protected, LNDX token becomes much safer to hold and stake for anyone who wants to participate in an infrastructure layer that powers the next generation of Real